HazyResearch/dd-genomics/README.md

 It will first create a commit holding any changes made on your side, and fetch and merge the updates, honoring the changes you made (read: the tags you entered).

+### 4. How to create a new labeling task
+Use the `labeling/create-new-task.sh` script to create new labeling tasks.

 [mindtagger]: https://github.com/netj/mindbender